-- 6 ounces thick-cut bacon, cooked (about 4 slices)
+- 6 ounces thick-cut bacon cooked (about 4 slices)*

-- 8 ounces fusilli or similar 100% whole wheat pasta (or gluten-free brown rice pasta)
+- 8 ounces fusilli or similar 100% whole wheat pasta, or gluten-free brown rice pasta

-- 1/4 cup plain nonfat Greek yogurt
+- 1/2 cup nonfat plain Greek yogurt

 - 1/4 teaspoon black pepper

 - Gently fold in the cherry tomatoes, romaine, spinach, 3 tablespoons chives, and reserved bacon.
 Sprinkle with additional chives for garnish.
+Taste and adjust seasoning as desired.
 Serve right away, at room temperature, or chilled.